 30 credits

-This Level 5 module introduces the key theories and concepts in the social science approaches to understanding disasters, one of the major global challenges facing humanity.
-It explores the social, cultural, political, economic and other factors that combine to construct vulnerabilities to disasters, and the ways in which these might be countered through disaster risk reduction strategies (DRR).
-These issues are explored at a range of spatial scales, from the local to the global, along with the inter-linkages and process that bind them together.
 The relationship between evolving theories and practice are explored through a number of case studies which consider developed and developing world examples across a variety of hazard types.
 The challenges posed by the interdisciplinary approaches that are necessary to tackle disasters, and the need to communicate with a wide range of stakeholders, are examined.
 The complex range of factors influencing DRR implementation in particular contexts, and the variety of skills needed to evaluate DRR are investigated through fieldwork.
-Employability skills and the transferability of acquired knowledge to the workplace environment are introduced and developed.

-The module is designed to introduce you to the basic principles of investigating a range of contemporary global issues in terms of their political economy.
+The module is designed to introduce students to the basic principles of investigating a range of contemporary global issues in terms of their political economy.
 This includes a wide range of spatial issues from the local to the global and the inter-linkages and process that bind them together.
-The key focus is to understand how contemporary capitalism plays out across different spatial levels and to highlight the processes that underpin it and the implications for different communities.
-This includes exploring relations between, state, business and citizens.

 The international exchange gives you an opportunity to travel, meet new people, build links in another academic environment and develop your geographical skills and knowledge.

 Your final year will enable you to continue to specialise in areas of geography you find inspiring and choose from modules covering a wide range of topics.
 Your final year independent research project will reflect your personal interests and help you develop your employability skills.
-You can also choose to apply your knowledge and skills either in an overseas setting (currently in South Africa) or more locally in London.
+You can also choose to apply your knowledge and skills either in an overseas setting or more locally in London.

 30 credits